Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Introduction

-In practice, unmanned vehicles typically use three types of mm-wave radars \cite{hasch2012millimeter}: (1) long-range radar (LRR) for automotive cruise control (i.e. 10-250 m), (2) medium-range radar (LRR) for cross-traffic alert (i.e. 1-100 m), and (3) short-range radar (SRR) for park assist (i.e. 0.15-30 m); see the illustration in Figure \ref{fig:radar}(a).
-To meet such diverse requirements, various modulation waveforms have been designed for automotive radars ~\cite{Gini2012Waveform,patole2017automotive}.
-The popular solutions include frequency-modulated continuous-waveform (FMCW) \cite{stove1992linear,Lin2011A,Babur2013Nearly}, pulsed continuous wave (CW) radar, and orthogonal frequency-division multiplexing (OFDM) \cite{kumari2018ieee}, etc. Among these, FMCW sweeps a wide RF bandwidth (GHz) while keeping simultaneously a small IF bandwidth (MHz), which then permits the high-resolution sensing via low-cost circuit \cite{bilik2018automotive}, proving great potential for the practical deployment.
+In practice, unmanned vehicles use three types of mm-wave radars \cite{hasch2012millimeter}: (1) long-range radar (LRR) for automotive cruise control, in the range $\sim$200 m and with field of views (FOVs) of azimuth $\pm 9^\circ$; (2) medium-range radar (MRR) for cross-traffic alert ($\sim$70 m, FOVs $\pm 15^\circ$); and (3) short-range radar (SRR) for park assist ($\sim$10 m, FOVs $\pm 75^\circ$); as illustrated in Figure \ref{fig:radar}(a).
+To meet diverse requirements, various modulation waveforms are also designed for automotive radars\cite{patole2017automotive,2019High}.
+Popular solutions include frequency-modulated continuous-waveform (FMCW) \cite{stove1992linear,Lin2011A,Babur2013Nearly} and pulsed continuous wave (CW) radar, etc. Among these, FMCW sweeps a broad Radio Frequency (RF) bandwidth (GHz) while maintaining a small Intermediate Frequency (IF) bandwidth (MHz), which permits the high-resolution sensing via low-cost circuit \cite{bilik2018automotive}, thus providing great potential to the practical deployment.

-Despite great advances in hardware technology and system design of automotive massive-MIMO radar~\cite{patole2017automotive,Kok2005Signal}, high-resolution yet low-complexity signal processing methods are still lacking.
-For massive-MIMO radars, the high-resolution environment sensing requires a large number of channels \cite{bilik2018automotive}, which thus incurs a high computation cost.
-In automotive scenarios, the computational signal processing may cause an intolerable latency, which potentially leads to the disastrous consequences.
-So, the deployment of high-resolution massive-MIMO radar in unmanned aircrafts/vehicles calls for an efficient and real-time processing algorithm.
+Despite the great advances in hardware integration and system design in automotive massive-MIMO radars~\cite{patole2017automotive,Kok2005Signal,2020MIMO}, high-resolution and low-complexity signal processing remains one substantial challenge.
+For massive-MIMO radars, the high-resolution environment sensing requires a large number of channels \cite{bilik2018automotive}, which incurs a high computation cost.
+Meanwhile, computational data processing causes an intolerable latency, which may lead to disastrous consequences.
+Thus, the deployment of massive MIMO automotive radar calls for high-resolution yet real-time processing algorithms.